Drug or Alcohol Addiction and Criminal Charges

 The requirements of drug court are strict because the road to recovery is difficult.
 Drug court participants receive intensive supervision.
 Each participant's progress is continually, and closely, monitored.
 They are required to attend and successfully complete substance abuse treatment programs that were specifically chosen to meet their unique needs.
 They are tested frequently to see if they are remaining clean, and must make regular court appearances to report to the drug court judge concerning their progress.
 They can also be required to maintain gainful employment, and/or successfully complete educational or job training programs designed to provide them with skills that they can take with them upon graduation from the program.
 Non-compliance with drug court requirements can result in sanctions.

-James S. Friedman, LLC, assists eligible defendants in gaining admission to New Jersey drug courts.
-If you have a criminal charge that resulted from a substance abuse problem, contact the firm online or call toll free at 800-361-6554 to learn more about the drug court program and whether you may be eligible.
+We are New Jersey criminal defense lawyers who assist eligible defendants in gaining admission to New Jersey drug courts.
+If you have a criminal charge that resulted from a substance abuse problem, contact us online or call toll free at 800-361-6554 to learn more about the drug court program and whether you may be eligible.